The Concept Of Discontinuity Is Characterized By

 Discontinuity in Individual Development: Stages and Critical Periods

 The experience of discontinuity isn’t limited to large-scale systems; it’s deeply embedded in individual human development.
 Piaget’s stages of cognitive development, for example, posit that children don’t simply add knowledge, but fundamentally restructure their understanding of the world in discrete stages – sensorimotor, preoperational, concrete operational, and formal operational.
-Still, each stage represents a qualitative shift in thinking, a break from previous modes of reasoning.
-Which means similarly, the concept of “critical periods” in psychology highlights times of heightened plasticity where specific experiences are crucial for normal development.
+Each stage represents a qualitative shift in thinking, a break from previous modes of reasoning.
+Similarly, the concept of “critical periods” in psychology highlights times of heightened plasticity where specific experiences are crucial for normal development.
 Missing these windows of opportunity can lead to lasting deficits, demonstrating that development isn’t a continuous process but can be punctuated by periods of vulnerability and potential for discontinuous change.
 Adolescence itself can be viewed as a period of profound discontinuity, marked by hormonal shifts, identity formation, and a restructuring of social relationships.

 Discontinuity in Economic Systems: Bubbles, Crashes, and Structural Shifts